-Sorry to say, vinegar doesn’t kill fleas, it merely repels them.
-Vinegar smells bad, it tastes bad and it’s very acidic.
+Sorry to say, vinegar doesn’t kill fleas.
+It merely repels them.
+Vinegar smells terrible, it tastes awful, and it’s very acidic.
 So it’s no surprise that fleas don’t like it.
-The most common way to use vinegar is as a diet supplement but it’s also used topically as a spray or an ingredient in a flea bath.
-Apparently, once the fleas smell or otherwise sense the vinegary aura emanating from your pet they steer clear.
+The most common way to use vinegar is as a diet supplement, but it’s also used topically as a spray or an ingredient in a flea bath.
+Once the fleas smell or otherwise sense the vinegary aura emanating from your pet, they steer clear.

-However, with its flea-repelling properties come a few health concerns that it are important for pet owners to be aware of vinegar kills fleas.
+However, with its flea-repelling properties come to a few health concerns that they are essential for pet owners to be aware of vinegar kills fleas.

-For one, the logistics of getting a dog or cat to willingly drink vinegar are somewhat difficult, to say the least.
+For one, the logistics of getting a dog or cat to drink vinegar willingly are somewhat tricky.
 You have to sneak it into the water dish and hope that it drinks enough to make a difference, but not too much.
 Moreover, another name for vinegar is Acetic ACID.
-Drinking too much of it can be bad for some animals, especially old or overly sensitive ones.
-Because vinegar can drop bodily pH to harmful levels.
-For example, if a cat’s pH drops below 6.00.
-It can start forming calcium deposits in its urine that will ultimately run up a serious vet bill.
+Drinking too much of it can be not suitable for some animals, especially old or overly sensitive ones, because vinegar can drop bodily pH to harmful levels.
+For example, if a cat’s pH falls below 6.00.
+It can start forming calcium deposits in its urine that will ultimately run up a severe vet bill.

 External vinegar kills fleas treatments can also work as a preventative measure, but they don’t last very long.
 They can also dry out your pet’s skin and coat, so it’s not the best choice for those pets with sensitive skin.
 Luckily, there are much safer and more effective Herbal Defense Sprays available.
 They use gentler ingredients like citronella, citrus and other natural oils.